roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

 Game two I lost to pickles lock.
 Okay, a bit longer story.
 I lost to pickles lock after making the misplay of bouncing the Brine Elemental so he could delay me one more turn.
 He had Liliana Vess out &#8211; he was going to get the other half of the combo no matter what.
 If I had an Extirpate then the bounce was the correct play, as there was already a Brine Elemental in the yard.

 So, I finish 5-3 with the Mannequin deck, a crappy 32nd place, winning a single booster!
-In fairness, I got an Auntie&'s Hovel from that booster, so it&'s all good.
+In fairness, I got an Auntie's Hovel from that booster, so it's all good.

 During the tournament some people were asking me whether it was difficult to play.
-I don&'t think so.
+I don't think so.
 Two of the losses I attribute to bad plays on my part, and the monoblack matchup was just bad.
 After boarding it was probably 50-50 or 60-40 at best.
 The weakness I can see is the lack of instant speed removal (unless you have a Shriekmaw in the graveyard), so Treetop Villages cause problems.
 I always board in the Nameless Inversions for decks with Treetops.

 Manabarbs is also very bad for the deck, as you have no permission to stop it, only bounce.
 At the minimum you will take 4 damage (or 2 damage and wait 3 turns) to bounce the Barbs, then have one turn to try to get back in the game before they cast it again.